HPH-Fabrication-Addins/cinx-api-docs/source/includes/_catalog-item.md

 This endpoint will be used to modify an organization's private catalog item.

 <aside class="warning">
-If you submit new values for your private catalog item that are also available from the public item, your values will supercede the public catalog content.
+If you submit new values for your private catalog item that are also available from the public item, your values will supersede the public catalog content.
 For example, if you submit a new weight value for an item that the HPH item already has a value, your new weight value will be used.
 </aside>

 **Notes**